Brand vs. Fit

 Employers invite you to interview because they hope that your promise of value (as implied by your brand) will meet their needs.
 Once they meet you in person, it’s your job to convince them of just two things:

-• You can meet their needs.
+- You can meet their needs.

-• You are a good fit.
+- You are a good fit.

 Employee turnover represents a major cost of doing business.
 Every time an employee leaves the firm, the company has lost the time it invested in that individual for training, and lost access to the skills, knowledge, and experience of the former employee.
 Hiring a new employee means more investment in time and resources to realize the value the new-hire promises to deliver.
 Thus, for employers, reducing turnover reduces costs.

 Candidates who lack certain skills can be trained on the job, but the truth is that no amount of training can overcome a poor fit!
-Astute employers will hire you if they are confident that your temperament is well-matched with the company,
+Astute employers will hire you if they are confident that your temperament is well-matched with the company, even if you lack certain skills they need.
+They know that hiring a highly skilled employee with a poor fit to the corporate culture will result in more turnover when that employee inevitably leaves.

-and your values to convince the employer that you will not become one of their employee-turnover statistics.
+The interview is the time to both communicate your personal brand and your values to convince the employer that you will not become one of their employee-turnover statistics.

 Establish goals for the interview: